guruhtml/rsschool-cv/cv.md

 ```

 ### Education
-Belarusian State University of Informatics and Radioelectronics ( Computer science s)
+Belarusian State University of Informatics and Radioelectronics ( Computer science )

 ### English
 - English \- A1 (Beginner)